ChristopherSchacht/KeystoneQRVerifier/README.md

 ```
 "To run this the following pre-requisites must be fulfilled:

-Google Protobuf compiler.
+1. Google Protobuf compiler.

-On Ubuntu this can be installed by doing:
+- On Ubuntu this can be installed by doing:
 sudo apt install protobuf-compiler
-On macOS this can be installed by doing:
+- n macOS this can be installed by doing:
 brew install protobuf

-Google Python API client for protobufs.
+2. Google Python API client for protobufs.
 Assuming python3, this can be installed by doing:
 pip3 install --upgrade google-api-python-client

-Run (and install if necessary) make to build the python modules needed for Google proto3 support."
+3. Run (and install if necessary) make to build the python modules needed for Google proto3 support."
 ```

 ## Attribution: